-Think about staying in the sweet village of Finikia or Imerovigli (I recommend Annio Flats for the best bang for your buck).
-Oia can be visited in a half-day shopping trip.
+Think about staying in the charming village of Finikia or Imerovigli (I recommend Annio Flats for the best bang for your buck).
+You could visit Oia in a half-day shopping trip.
 Or, consider staying on the non-caldera side of the island that is far less busy and has beach-front properties instead of cliff-side properties.
 Then it is easy to take public transportation to the cliff-side villages.

-Also consider traveling in the shoulder-season or off-season.
-The shoulder season would be April, early May, late September and October.
-In recent years, Santorini has become a year-round destination, as well, though many places could be closed in the winter, and not as many activities would be offered.
+Also, consider traveling in the shoulder-season or off-season.
+The shoulder season would be April, early May, late September, and October.
+Santorini has become a year-round destination in recent years, though many places could be closed in the winter, and not all activities would be available.

 You can also head out on the water.
-There are many sunset cruises offered to see the Oia sunset from down below.
+You could view the Oia sunset from the water through one of the many sunset cruises that are offered.
 Depending on your budget, you can make a sailing adventure as private as you want it:

 Other Islands to Visit Instead

 When people think about the white-building-Greek-island experience, they almost always think of Santorini and the party-island of Mykonos.
-However, so many islands have that same architecture and same sunsets, but have much fewer people.
+However, so many islands have the same architecture and same sunsets but also have much fewer people.
 One of our vacation rental hosts said that Paros would be the best island to have a similar experience without the crowds.
 These are my recommendations for a Santorini-esque vacation without going to Santorini:

 - Crete (the southern towns including Chora Sfakion and Loutro)